Cambridge Judo Club, developed since 1906, welcomes adults from across Cambridge and the world, students and non-students.

-Please just come along to a training session to join in or find out more, or email email@example.com if you have any further questions.
+Please email firstname.lastname@example.org if you have any further questions.

 The Club is affiliated to the British Judo Association (BJA), which is the largest Governing body in the UK and a member of the International Judo Federation.

-These are the regular training times for the year 2019-2020.
-Beginners are more than welcome to directly turn up at any Thursday sessions.
-If you’re comfortable with break falling, have a Judogi and know a few techniques then you will cope with any of the sessions.
-If you are really unsure which session is appropriate then drop us an email at firstname.lastname@example.org or fill out this enquiry form.
+These are the regular training times for the year 2020-2021.
+Sign-ups are required for all training sessions, with emails and sign-up forms sent out weekly.
+If you are unsure which session is appropriate then drop us an email at email@example.com or fill out this enquiry form.